PLAS_in_aMCI

 What is involved?

 Our study first involves a screening procedure that will be done at home using a smart device (e.g., computer, table).
-You will fill out an online questionnaire that will take approximately 1.5 hours to complete.
+You will fill out an online questionnaire and tasks that will take approximately 1.5 hours to complete.
 If found eligible, we will call you to complete screening over the phone which may take an additional 30 minutes to complete.
 If it is unknown whether you have sleep apnea, we will provide you with an at-home sleep apnea test to complete for one night.

 Principal Investigator & Posting Dates